 - If you want to avoid rust, lightly coat your cookie sheet with a small amount of oil.

-- Once you clean your cookie sheet, dry them with a dish towel straight away.
+- Once you clean your cookie sheet, dry them with a dish towel straight away (see also 'How To Fold Towels To Save Space').
 This will prevent bacteria and rust from occurring.

 - Try to clean your cookie sheets soon after using them.